 To access NUwave-guest, you will need a wireless network card installed on your computer and you will need to be in one the NUwave service areas.
 Your computer will most likely automatically detect NUwave-guest.
 Please see the list of ITS supported computers and operating systems for more details.

-Guest accounts are valid for eight hours.
+Standard guest accounts are valid for eight hours.
 This time frame starts when the guest registers.
 Once that time has expired, you will have to re-register.
 Guest access for conferences will vary.

 Individuals who don’t use the five carriers listed above, including guests with international phone numbers and guest using applications such Google Voice will not be able to register directly through the guest wireless portal.
 These guests must visit the Help & Information Desk on the first floor of Snell Library (located next to the InfoCommons) for in-person registration assistance.
 A government issued photo id will be needed to complete the registration process.